coder7475/model-training-with-modular-workflow/README.md

 ### Workflow Steps

-Machine Learning training and development phase can be divided largely divided into 4 steps:
+Machine Learning training and development phase can be divided into 4 steps:

-1. **Data Ingestion**: In this step raw data is taken from data sources (e.g database, warehouse etc) and preprocessed and split into training and test sets.
+1. **Data Ingestion**: In this step raw data is taken from data sources (e.g database, warehouse etc) and preprocessed and split into training, test and validation sets.

+2. **Data transformation**: This is stage for data exploration, data cleaning, feature engineering.
+It takes raw data from data ingestion stage and creates featured data for model training.

+3. **Model Training**: This stages takes the featured data from data transformation stage and trains models using the data.
+This stage work is to select architecture for model continuously train, tune a model.
+The models is the output of this stage.

+4. **Model Evaluation**: This stage compares the trained model to select the best of them.
+Prepares the model for deployment.

+The deployment and monitoring phase for ML model includes:

+1. **Backend App Development**: Create a backend app to serve the model through api.
+2. **Testing**: Testing the app serves correctly.
+3. **Monitoring**: Monitoring the app is healthy and can serve reliably.

 ### Data Version Control